Slack and Salesforce release new tools to accelerate team performance

 Sales Cloud for Slack

 The Sales Cloud for Slack integration allows reps to quickly share and collaborate on opportunity updates in dedicated account channels.
-With Salesforce and account information at the ready in Slack, the digital HQ for Sales, everyone from the finance to legal departments can chip in on the digital sales floor and help to move deals across the finishing line.
+With Salesforce and account information at the ready in Slack, the Digital HQ for Sales, everyone from finance to legal can chip in on the digital sales floor and help move deals across the finish line.
 Win-win.

 Service Cloud for Slack

 Salesforce recently piloted a Slack-powered swarming model for some of its own service agents, too.
-The results were so impressive – including a 26% improvement in days-to-close rates and a 19% jump in same-day case resolutions – that Salesforce now plans to roll out the model across its entire global support organisation.
+The results were so impressive—including a 26% improvement in days-to-close rates and a 19% jump in same-day case resolutions—that Salesforce now plans to roll out the model across its entire global support organization.

 Marketing Cloud for Slack

 With the Marketing Cloud for Slack integration, marketing teams can plan and execute campaigns within Slack, automatically updating their Marketing Cloud data along the way.
-Alerts on lead engagement and campaign insights, powered by Marketing Cloud data, are piped into campaign channels, allowing marketers to analyse and iterate on campaigns in real time – all within Slack, the digital HQ for Marketing.
+Alerts on lead engagement and campaign insights, powered by Marketing Cloud data, are piped into campaign channels, allowing marketers to analyze and iterate on campaigns in real time—all within Slack, the Digital HQ for Marketing.

 Marketers at the financial services company LendingTree rely on the combined power of Slack and Salesforce to help drive customer acquisition and revenue growth.
 Thanks to an integration between Slack and their Salesforce CRM data, they get instant in-channel notifications when customer issues or requests arise, so they can better understand market needs and adjust their campaign efforts accordingly.